NaluCFD/Nalu/README.md

 Nightly testing results can be seen by clicking the CDash logo above.
 More details on testing can be found [here](http://nalu.readthedocs.io/en/latest/source/developer/testing.html).

-### Help
+### Help and Questions
-Projects that are using Nalu for sponsored activities should consult <nalucfd@googlegroups.com>.
+Projects that are using Nalu should use the formal github issue tracking for any questions or help.
+Issues are addressed by the Nalu user/developer community subject to availability.

-### For consulting

-Consulting for Nalu is available through the consulting email <naluconsulting@gmail.com>.